whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S01E05
 			- 00:12:00
-				- Jack's dad is talking to him about failing, choices, not having what it takes, death, being a doctor, child on the table, etc
+				- Jack"s dad is talking to him about failing, choices, not having what it takes, death, being a doctor, child on the table, etc
 					- Totally related to this: 00:27:24 - Jack is in the forest getting water with John Locke and John and Jack talk about Jack being a leader.
 Jack talks about "failing" and "not having what it takes" and Locke points out that everyone treats Jack as their leader regardless